Horse Bits - HP RELIEF Bits

 The Lip Relief bits have all the benefits of a loose ring action, but totally prevent the trapping and pinching of the lips.

-HP Relief Oblique Lozenge bits gently conform to the shape of the mouth when a contact is taken
+HP Eclipse bits gently conform to the shape of the mouth when a contact is taken

 Damage that is done by French Links

-With Cobs, it is usually the tongue which is affected by the pressure of the semicircles, but TB's and other narrow muzzled breeds have finer mouths with the lower jaw bones placed closer together.
-The French link semicircles can hit the side of the top bars and cause injuries and sores in the mouth - see photo.
+With Cobs, it is usually the tongue which is affected by the pressure of the LARGE semicircles, but TB's and other narrow muzzled breeds have finer mouths with the lower jaw bones placed closer together.
+The French link semicircles are usually very large and can hit the side of the top bars and cause injuries and sores in the mouth - see photo.
 This causes the horse to evade by opening his mouth to take the 'Arms' away from the sore places - so the rider adds a flash or grackle to keep his mouth shut and make him accept the bit.

 Imagine if that was in your mouth - no wonder the poor horse wouldn't relax his jaw and stretch down for the bit!